jtenner/ason/README.md

 So to solve each one of these problems, we solve them with the following solutions.

-1. We encode each value and reference with a header, a runtime type (if applicable) and annotate each field in the reference using a binary format (please see below)
+1. We encode each value and reference with a header using a binary format (please see below)
 2. Circular references are maintained by using a `Map<usize, i32>` linking references to an "object_id" that is kept throughout the serialization process.
-3. Runtime type information can be validated at compile time, and useful errors can be emitted before the user even generates a binary.
+3. Runtime type information can be validated at compile time, and useful errors can be emitted before the user even generates a binary using this library
-4. A compile time AST transform will inspect each class, and add a `__asonSerialize` method that loops over each field property that will be evaluated and encoded during object object encoding
+4. A compile time AST transform inspects each class, and adds an `__asonSerialize` method that calls `deserializeContext.put()` on each field property, and then serializes each reference in the parent class by calling `super.__asonSerialize()`
-5. All child references will be `__link()`ed at runtime, and RTTI information will be validated during both the serialize and deserialize process
+5. All child references will be `__link()`ed at deserialize time, and RTTI information can be validated during both the serialize and deserialize process

 # ASON format

-To encode anything, we need to specify *what* it is, at what *offset* it occurs in memory, and the value itself.
+To encode anything, we need to specify *what* it is, at what *offset* it occurs in memory, and then encode the value itself.

 For instance, given a 3d vector reference like the following: